bambooforest/life_of_p/README.md

 When compared to PHOIBLE is this prevalence of languages with contrastive (or reconstructed) bilabial fricatives greater or less today than in the past?
-We expect that the percentage to go down, as sounds shift to for example labiodentals, which have a greater intensity of noise, i.e. (todo figure out where this passage is from!):
+We might expect the percentage to go down, as sounds shift to, for example, labiodentals (Blasi et al. 2019; Moran, Lester, and Grossman 2021), which have a greater intensity of noise and greater amplitude.
+(Maddieson (2005) notes, however, that the differences between bilabial fricatives and labiodental fricatives in the few languages that contrast them may not be subtle to speakers of those languages.)

-    For example, if we compare bilabial fricatives and labiodental fricatives, the latter have much greater amplitude (40).
-Not only is the intensity of the noise greater, but it is also a function of frequency, with voiceless labiodental fricative [f] showing greater energy above ~2kHz (below this the spectral profile is quite similar to that of voiceless bilabial fricative [ɸ]) (41).
-Stevens (42) puts the first resonance at 10 kHz; resonance shaping is much less for for bilabials because there is no tube in front of the lips.
-This means in a situation in which bilabial and labiodental fricatives are present, the latter are more perceptually salient.
-Their ease of articulation in the overjet bite configuration and their perceptual salience are factors in why they tend to dominate phonological inventories cross-linguistically.
-Indeed, bilabial fricatives are much rarer than labiodental fricatives (voiceless and voiced bilabial fricatives [ɸ] and [β] occur in 6% and 12% in (Moran et al. 2014); [f] and [v] occur in 49% and 37%, respectively.
-It is also rare for languages to contrast both bilabial and labiodental fricatives (roughly 3% of languages in (Moran et al. 2014)).
-This may be expected because although labiodentals have greater amplitude, the acoustic differences between these pairs of fricatives is subtle phonetically.
-Hence other factors such as, it may also be that labiodentals are visually more salient (43) and thus play a role in transmission beyond just aurally.

 Let’s calculate phoible by ISO 639-3 language codes.
-PHOIBLE actually has a higher percentage of bilabials than in the BDPROTO study at nearly 17%.
+PHOIBLE actually has a higher percentage of bilabial fricatives than in the BDPROTO study at nearly 17%.

 ``` r
 phoible_bialbials <- phoible %>%